chippr-robotics/chippr-agi/docs/_specs/04_creating_Entity.md

+---
+layout: default
+lang: en
-# 4. Creating an Entity with Components
+title: "4.
+Creating an Entity with Components"
+permalink: /walkthrough/create
+parent: walkThrough

-Now that we have created our components, let's create an entity that uses the `TaskTitle` and `TaskStatus` components.
-We will also create a system to manage the task entities.
+description: "Now that we have created our components, let's create an entity that uses the `TaskTitle` and `TaskStatus` components.
+We will also create a system to manage the task entities."
+---

 ## 4.1.
 Creating a Task Entity